mebruins/battlegame/README.md

-battlegame2

-This is an updated version of my battlegame.
-All I added was the random damage.
-Although the character damage is only randomly picked once, the dragon damage is randomized on each cycle.

 # battlegame
 This is my first attempt at a turn-based battle game.
 I intend to improve upon it by adding some or all of the following: